Authors of section

 Locally administered antibiotics may have a supplementary role in the management of musculoskeletal infections.
 Particularly when the infected wound has poorly perfused areas, or “dead space”, antibiotic-laden cement is frequently used, both to fill the space and to deliver high doses of local antibiotic with low risk of systemic toxicity.
 A common technique is the use of antibiotic-laden polymethylmethacrylate (PMMA) beads.

-Antibiotic-impregnated beads may be purchased in some countries (at some expense), or made by the surgeon more cheaply.
-One gram of cefazolin (a first generation cephalosporin) is cheap and accessible.
-It is mixed with 1 standard package of PMMA and, as it hardens, beads of 5 mm are carefully wrapped around a non-absorbable heavy nylon stitch (see intraoperative photograph).
+Antibiotic-impregnated beads may be purchased in some countries (although they can be expensive) or made by the surgeon at a lower cost.
+One gram of cefazolin (a first-generation cephalosporin) or vancomycin is cheap and accessible.
+It is mixed with one standard package of PMMA and, as it hardens, beads of 5 mm are carefully wrapped around a non-absorbable heavy nylon stitch (see intraoperative photograph).

-Tobramycin powder (1.2 grams) may also be mixed with PMMA for broader-spectrum coverage.
+Tobramycin powder (1.2 g) may also be mixed with PMMA for broader-spectrum coverage.

 infection